LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

  * **Local stack arrays are not captured by CUDA device lambdas.**

-   Although this is inconsistent with the C++ standard, attempting to access elements in a local stack array in a CUDA device lambda will generate a compilation error.
+   Although this is inconsistent with the C++ standard, attempting to access elements in a local stack array in a CUDA device lambda may generate a compilation error depending on the version of the nvcc compiler you are using.
 One solution to this problem is to wrap the array in a struct; for example::

      struct array_wrapper {